NOTE THIS IS EXPERIMENTAL FOR NOW

 #> generator distribution level vars

-#> row_x normal single row_x
+#> row_x mvn single row_x

-#> group_x normal level2 group_x
+#> group_x mvn level2 group_x

-#> mixed_x normal multilevel mixed_xDistribution Families
+#> mixed_x mvn multilevel mixed_xDistribution Families

 families <- simulate_data(